Why BuddyPress & BuddyBoss Communities Stay Silent (And How to Build Real Community Engagement)

 Expecting members to post first.
 You wait for members to take initiative.
 They wait for others to start.
 Everyone waits.
 Nothing happens.

-How to Build Real Community Engagement in BuddyBoss
+How to Build Real Community Engagement in BuddyPress and BuddyBoss

 Community engagement does not start itself.
 You need to create visible activity before expecting members to contribute.